A small trial reef, for native oysters, was built today in the Inner Harbour.

-Consequently, the Port River Shellfish Restoration Project team have been investigating how substrate might provide a more permanent home.
+Consequently, the Port River Shellfish Restoration Project team has been investigating how substrate might provide a more permanent home.

-Since available funds were very limited, the Foundation sought low costs solutions and decided to trial a reef constructed from clean recycled shell in hessian bags.
+The Foundation has brought together lots of volunteer resources to trial a reef constructed from clean recycled shell in coir bags.
 The idea of using the shell in bags was stimulated by the example of OceanWatch in Sydney Harbour and the bags sourced from them.